 -Candidates must show exceptional academic merit and/or potential.
 Indicators of exceptional academic merit would be a high first-class honours degree or its equivalent (a GPA score of at least 3.7 if the mark is out of 4) or an outstanding academic record at Master’s level (noting that an outstanding Master’s degree can compensate for a more moderate first degree performance).
 Other indicators of high academic achievement may include individual marks on student transcripts; evidence of previous university prizes or awards; information on your overall position within your cohort; and publications (if applicable).

--Please note that the Scholarship is not open to students who are already on course or to students with deferred entry from a previous year.
+-Please note that The grant is not open to students who are already on course or to students with deferred entry from a previous year.

-Scholarship Open for International Students: Scholarships are open for the students of Brunei, Darussalam, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand, and Vietnam.
+Open for International Students: The studentships are open for the students of Brunei, Darussalam, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand, and Vietnam.

-Number of award(s): Up to five fully funded scholarships are available for students.
+Number of award(s): Up to five fully funded opportunities are available for students.

 Duration of award(s): The duration of award is two years.

 What does it cover?
-The Scholarships cover tuition and college fees in full plus accommodation during the two compulsory summer residences and a generous maintenance grant of approximately £3200 per annum.
+The grants cover tuition and college fees in full plus accommodation during the two compulsory summer residences and a generous maintenance grant of approximately £3200 per annum.
 The maintenance grant is intended to assist with travel, insurance and living costs associated with the compulsory summer residences.
-The Scholarships are offered for the full period that you are liable to pay tuition fees to the University.
+The The studentships are offered for the full period that you are liable to pay tuition fees to the University.
 For the Master’s in International Human Rights Law, this is two years.

 Selection criteria: Not Known